 Forget whatever snarky blurb you read about Minnesota being colder than Mars in winter.
 First of all, not true (usually), second we don’t care.
 Minnesotans play outside year-round.
 If you come in winter, you’ll likely be lured outside at some stage for merriment.
 Don’t worry, someone will lend you a parka.

-- Founded in 1963, the crown jewel of the Twin Cities’ distinguished theater community is the Guthrie Theater.
+Founded in 1963, the crown jewel of the Twin Cities’ distinguished theater community is the Guthrie Theater.
 The Guthrie stages performances year-round in its three-theater complex on Mississippi River Boulevard, where it relocated in 2006.
-Other nationally renowned theaters in the area include the Children’s Theatre Company, the Orpheum Theatre and Penumbra Theatre.
+Other nationally renowned theaters in the area include the Children’s Theatre Company, the Orpheum Theatre and the Jungle Theater.

-- Twin Citizens do not mess around when it comes to brunch.
+Twin Citizens do not mess around when it comes to brunch.
 Weekends are planned around it.
 If you’re downtown, check out Key’s Café, where breakfast means giant omelets and items from their in-house bakery.
 Hen House also boasts an amazing breakfast and bakery.
 Hell’s Kitchen, an eclectically decorated, basement joint, serving “damn good food” all day, has a popular weekend brunch menu, featuring a spectacular Bloody Mary bar and live music.
-Or go for broke at Ike’s Food & Cocktails and their gut-busting, “family style” brunch.

-- The Minneapolis Skyway System is the largest, contiguous system of enclosed, second level bridges in the world, composed of roughly 11 miles of pathways connecting 80 city blocks.
+The Minneapolis Skyway System is composed of roughly 11 miles of pathways connecting 80 city blocks.
 Take some time to explore and get lost in this incredible system, which connects corporate offices, bars, restaurants, bakeries, hotels, government services, retail, gyms, grocery stores, liquor stores, banks, doctors, dentists, masseurs, pharmacies, hair and nail salons, dry cleaners, live theaters, three pro sports facilities, a church, art exhibits and, well, you get the idea.